moritzheiber/hugo-blog-website/content/post/creating-a-solid-docker-base-image.md

 To start things off, and to build the most basic container you can run your application on, think of your application by itself.
 What does it actually need to run?

 Chances are, if you're running a Java application, it'll probably need a Java runtime environment.
 If you're running a Rails application it will need a runtime Ruby interpreter.
 The same logic applies to Python applications.
-Golang and other compiled languages are a little different in this regard, but I will come that later.
+Go and other compiled languages are a little different in this regard, but I will come that later.

 Advancing with the Java example, the next step to think about is: What does a JRE require to run?
 Since it's the single most vital component to getting your application to run, the next logical step would be to figure out what the JRE needs to run your code.